giogina/SpectraMatcher/documentation/README.md

 Further axis and plot options are available in the plot context menu under "X/Y axis" and "Settings":

 <figure><img src=".gitbook/assets/Axis_right_click_menu.png" alt="">  <img src=".gitbook/assets/settings_right_click_menu.png" alt=""><figcaption></figcaption></figure>

+### Slider controls

+All sliders can be changed by dragging the handle or by scrolling the mouse wheel while hovering the mouse over the slider.

+Alternatively, an exact numerical value can be entered after holding Control and left-clicking the slider.

+Pressing an arrow button moves the last changed corresponding slider: The left and right arrows alter the last horizontal spectrum shift, half width, or anharmonic correction factor.
+The up and down arrows adapt the last vertical spectrum shift, spectrum scale, or global vertical spacing.

+Holding down shift while scrolling or using arrow buttons allows for finer adjustments.

+### Vertical Spectrum Positions

+The experimental spectra can be moved vertically in one of three ways: The global "vertical spacing" value